joseph-flinn/site/frontend/posts/retro-accountability-hierarchical-systems.md

-To use Sinek’s metaphor for great leadership being the alpha wolf--the wolf that gets their choice of the kill and their choice of mate in exchange for being the first to dive into a fight to defend the pack--accountability in a pack is the challenging of the alpha when they no longer put the pack first and are no longer are able to be the first into the fray.
+To use Sinek’s metaphor for great leadership being the alpha wolf--the wolf that gets their choice of the kill and their choice of mate in exchange for being the first to dive into a fight to defend the pack--accountability in a pack is the challenging of the alpha when they no longer put the pack first and are no longer able to be the first into the fray.

 ---